 From a data analysis perspective, predicting this customer behavior has only become more complicated by this ‘hop-on-hop-off’’ buying journey.
 Having data siloed into separate systems across the various channels only makes it harder to recognize how device-reliant customers reach their destination.
 With Unified Commerce, helping customers navigate this channel-hopping becomes less about forcing them down a certain path and more about meeting them where they’re at.

 By having one platform that can simultaneously gather data about your customer’s behavior, pain points, and preferences on every channel at every stage, businesses can adapt and personalize the buying journey faster and more accurately.
-This is especially important in today’s market considering that customers are more likely to purchase from companies that personalize the buying experience.
+This is especially important in today’s market considering that 80% of consumers are more likely to purchase from companies that personalize the buying experience and 90% of customers will splurge with companies that personalize customer service.
 Gaining a 360-degree view of your customers is the first step.

 In today’s multi-channel retail space it’s become essential to offer customers a frictionless buying experience if you want to keep up with expectations, let alone stand out.
 By having one consistent and central process for everything, Unified Commerce enables businesses to have enough insight and real-time flexibility to ensure that the journey is as seamless as possible.